Register of the United Nations Relief and Rehabilitation Administration. China Office. Records, 1943-1948

 1947.

-Physical Description: Mimeograph copy.
+General Physical Description note: Mimeograph copy.

 Report on Winter Wheat Crop in China, 1947,

-Physical Description: Mimeograph copy.
+General Physical Description note: Mimeograph copy.

-General Administrative File.
+General Administrative File

 Field administrative orders.